B1nus/wezy/README.md

   content = "Hello World!"
   path = "./hello_world.txt"
 ```
-Enums are a list of variants, of which variables can only take on of of said variants:
+Enums are a list of variants and variables of this enum can only take one one of those variants.
 ```
 enum io_error
   file_not_found